shom-fr/xoa/doc/uses.cf.rst

 .. note:: The ``standard_name``, ``long_name`` and ``units`` specifications are
     internally stored as a dict in the ``attrs`` key.

-Get name and attributes only:
+Get the specialized name and the attributes only:

 .. ipython:: python